gamalan/caddy-tlsredis/README.md

 and its new storage interface (> 0.11.1)

 ## Configuration
-You enable Consul storage with Caddy by setting the `CADDY_CLUSTERING` environment variable to `redis`.
+You enable Redis storage with Caddy by setting the `CADDY_CLUSTERING` environment variable to `redis`.

 There are additional environment variable for this plugin:
 - `CADDY_CLUSTERING_REDIS_HOST` defines Redis Host, default is `127.0.0.1`